Frequently Asked Questions

 No, if a Right of Entry (ROE) has been submitted to the County's Department of Environmental Health and your property is on the list for cleanup by the U.S. Army Corps of Engineers.

-Yes, if you choose to remove the debris yourself or through a contractor, a demolition permit is required pursuant to State Code (2016 California Residential Code, Section R105.1).
+Yes, if you choose to remove the debris yourself or through a contractor, a demolition permit is required pursuant to currently-adopted California Residential Code or California Building Code.
 CAL OSHA Standards for handling and disposal of the debris still apply.
 Demolition permits for residences are issued over-the-counter, without delay.
 Receipts for debris disposal and post clean-up soil analysis are needed before issuance of building permits.

 What is the average cost for rebuilding permits?